DIAGNijmegen/git-novice/_episodes/09-conflict.md

 [resolve]({{ page.root }}/reference/#resolve) overlapping changes.

 To see how we can resolve conflicts, we must first create one.
-The file `mars.txt` currently looks like this in both partners' copies of our `digits-classifier`
+The file `README.md` currently looks like this in both partners' copies of our `digits-classifier`
 repository:

 ~~~
-$ cat mars.txt
+$ cat README.md
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+We want to classify the digits 0-9 using machine learning
-The two svm may be a problem for Alice
+We will start by training a Support Vector Machine
-But the Mummy will appreciate the lack of humidity
+And only use Deep Learning if we really need to
 ~~~
 {: .output}

 Let's add a line to one partner's copy only:

 ~~~
-$ nano mars.txt
+$ nano README.md
-$ cat mars.txt
+$ cat README.md
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+We want to classify the digits 0-9 using machine learning
-The two svm may be a problem for Alice
+We will start by training a Support Vector Machine
-But the Mummy will appreciate the lack of humidity
+And only use Deep Learning if we really need to
 This line added to Alice's copy
 ~~~
 {: .output}